manasvi28ap/Verilog-Basics/README.md

 ---

 ⭐ This repository is part of my VLSI learning journey.
 More projects and improvements will be added as I continue exploring digital design and hardware development.
-⭐ This repository is part of my VLSI learning journey.
-More projects and improvements will be added regularly.